 Our programme gives women the opportunity to open businesses or invest in their current business and create a steady future income.
 Alongside the financial support to achieve these goals, H4H provides training to borrowers in financial literacy, savings techniques and other necessary topics for financial management.
 H4H cannot publish these training courses because they are adaptations of work by Microfinance Opportunities and a financial heuristics approach which the World Bank and the Poverty Action Lab have highly rated.

 We are grateful to VESAF and Dove Fund for enabling these project.

 Hearts for Hue works with the local authority and the local women’s union to assess the level of poverty and capacity for business development.
 Interested women are invited to take part in an introductory lesson in microfinance.
 Following the lesson, women can fill out an application form for the program.
 Selection criteria is based on the level of need and capacity for business development.

 Once borrowers are chosen for the program, H4H starts training a Community Management Board who oversee the loan program locally.
 This training covers both the general theory of microfinance and technical skills such as working with excel.
 The training course can be accessed here.

 Hearts for Hue believes in the importance of supporting one another, therefore women are placed into groups of ten borrowers.
 These groups are expected to assist each other with payments and business.
 If one member is unable to pay back their loan fully, the group assists financially.
 Women are encouraged to share ideas and help each other out with their businesses.
 This creates a strong network of financially independent women.

-Loans are typically used in a variety of ways, such as breeding of livestock, cultivation of various crops, sale of consumer goods, or any other purpose that will improve their livelihoods.
+Loans are used in a variety of ways, such as breeding of livestock, cultivation of various crops, sale of consumer goods, or any other purpose that will improve their livelihoods.

-Microfinance loan terms are flexible, ranging from 12 to 24 months.
+Microfinance loan terms are flexible, ranging from 10 to 24 months.